Colox343/Calculator/README.md

 # Calculator
- A simple calculator made with python Python version: 3.9.2
+ A simple calculator made with Python version: 3.9.2